masagameplay/light-bootstrap-colors/README.md

 Light Bootstrap Colors

 ## How to use?
-Just include to your div a class one of these:
+Just include to your div one of these classes.
 ```
 bg-primary-light
 bg-success-light